agc6/Schedule-Genius/README.md

 ### What are we creating?

-We are creating a Web application utalizing the Flask Framework (python) , This web app will, track tasks and Manage schedule.
+We are creating a Web application utalizing ReactJS and FireBase, This web app will, track tasks and Manage schedule.

 Regarding the audience, This will primarily be used by College students.